nickbrandt/GitLab/doc/api/error_tracking.md

 ## Error Tracking Project Settings

-The Sentry Project Settings API allows you to retrieve Sentry Error Tracking Settings for a Project.
+The Project Settings API allows you to retrieve Error Tracking Settings for a Project.
 Only for project maintainers.

 ### Retrieve Error Tracking Settings